 Vice-President (Operations)

 Vice-President (Student Affairs)

+Vice-President (Finance & Administration)

 Jr. Senator

 Any member who has previously held any of the positions listed in B.1 will not be eligible to stand for election for the respective position.

 If no nomination for a position is received during the extended nomination period, then the member will be eligible to be appointed to the position by the Engineering Society Council at the electoral EngSoc Council meeting described in B.5.b.